openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 TODO2 ensure that all reasons for becoming paused are documented somewhere.

-### Opportunity Listeners
+### Opportunity Locks

-An **Opportunity Listener** can be created in Broker Microservice to listen for updates to a given [Child Opportunity](#orphans).
-This is used by the [Integration Tests](../openactive-integration-tests/) to ensure that certain actions lead to updates to opportunity data.
+When running tests in [Random mode](../openactive-integration-tests/README.md#userandomopportunities), it is important that any Opportunity is only used in one test.
+This increases test coverage by ensuring that tests use a variety of different Opportunities and, crucially, it prevents unexpected behaviours when tests are run in parallel.

-An Opportunity Listener is used in two phases:
+Broker Microservice uses **Opportunity Locks** to ensure that an Opportunity is only used in one test.
+When an Opportunity is retrieved in Random mode, using [`POST /test-interface/datasets/:testDatasetIdentifier/opportunities`](#post-test-interfacedatasetstestdatasetidentifieropportunities), it is **locked**.
+Subsequent calls to get a random Opportunity with the same critera will not return the same Opportunity, as it is locked.

-1. **Listen**: Start listening for the Opportunity.
-Any updates to this Opportunity prior to this point will be ignored.
+In between runs of the [Integration Tests](../openactive-integration-tests/) tests, these locks need to be **released**, to ensure that all Opportunities are available for subsequent test runs.

-2. **Get**: Get the update if there is one.
-If there isn't one, wait for one to arrive.
+These locks are contained within each [Test Dataset](https://openactive.io/test-interface/#datasets-endpoints), so that an Opportunity that is locked in one Test Dataset will be avaiable to another.

 ### Orphans